Broad based support for the dairy industry

 How National Dairy Shrine helps our industry

 National Dairy Shrine annually provides more than $40,000 in awards and scholarships for 2 year and 4 year college students and leading young dairy producers.
 We recognize both current and past industry leaders in the National Dairy Hall of Fame.
 Funds for these activities come from lifetime membership fees, sales of dairy related articles, investment income from our endowment fund and voluntary contributions from members and leading industry companies.
-National Dairy Shrine also provides financial support for the National 4-H Dairy conference, meetings of the Student Affiliate section of ADSA and the National Dairy Quiz Bowl.
+National Dairy shrine also provides financial support for the National 4-H Dairy Conference and the National Dairy Quiz Bowl.

 Social events sponsored by National Dairy Shrine include an annual reception and awards banquet at the site of our annual meeting.
 There are also receptions at other industry events.
 These activities provide networking opportunities for students as well as active dairy industry participants.